xmpuspus/parity-fairness/README.md

 ```

-### Explainer Usage
+# Explainability

-In order to determine the features that explains a model, use `feature_importance` function.
+Another common problem in machine learning is determining which features significantly explain the prediction of a model.
+The [SHAP or SHapley Additive exPlanations](https://github.com/slundberg/shap) library can be use to address this.
+To simply get scores of how features are useful at predicting a target variable, use `feature_importance` function.
 These are computed by providing the `model` and the `input train data`.

 ```